 It was estimated in 2011 that the total cost of ASD cases in the U.S. was nearly $61 billion.
 With the rising incidence of ASD, this cost is expected to increase even further.
 This does not include the costs of special schooling, as well as behavioural and natural therapies for those who opt out of the drug and electroshock experience.
 Some scientists have predicted that, by 2025, the incidence of autism will be one out of every two children.

+Do vaccines cause autism?
 No one can agree on a single cause for ASD, but changes in brain structure and function, as proven by brain scans, are generally accepted as fact.
 The shape and structure of the brains of autistic children are abnormal when compared to non-ASD children.
 Autistic children are therefore considered as brain damaged.

 Some theories of causation point to genetics, older parents (especially fathers over age 35), environmental pollutants and toxic heavy metals (mercury, lead, cadmium, arsenic, aluminum, etc), vaccines, viruses, impaired immune systems, food sensitivities, pesticides, glyphosate and GMO (genetically modified) foods, leaky gut syndrome, gut flora imbalance, vitamin deficiencies, and malabsorption syndromes.
-The common denominator amongst all these potential causes is that they can all lead to chronic brain inflammation and nervous system damage.
+The common denominator among all these potential causes is that they can all lead to chronic brain inflammation and nervous system damage.

 • VITAMIN D – Every brain cell has vitamin D receptors.
 Vitamin D is anti-inflammatory, protecting the brain from oxidative stress and damage.
 Vitamin D protects against DNA mutations, so it could reduce the incidence of autism and reduce ASD symptoms even after the diagnosis is made, provided the brain levels are adequate.
 Vitamin D can reduce the seizure threshold, making seizures less common in ASD children.